-Each year in mid-June, communities across the U.S. celebrate Juneteenth–a commemoration of the abolition of slavery in America.
-In New Orleans, enjoy visiting historic sites or stopping by a special Juneteenth celebration.
+In New Orleans, visit historic sites and stop by special Juneteenth celebrations.
 Here’s how to commemorate Juneteenth in New Orleans.

 Throughout New Orleans, individuals have gone through great lengths to preserve and share the stories of countless enslaved African men, women, and children.
 There are a number of places where visitors can learn more about the Transatlantic Slave Trade, New Orleans’ connection to it, and the narratives of the brave individuals who fought against it.

-Located just outside of the French Quarter in Tremé, Congo Square was a gathering place for slaves and free people of color throughout the 19th century, used for meetings, open markets, and celebrations of African culture, particularly music.
+Located just outside of the French Quarter in Tremé, Congo Square was a gathering place for the enslaved and free people of color throughout the 19th century, used for meetings, open markets, and celebrations of African culture, particularly music.
 Today, the square is home to various festivals throughout the year but can be visited at any time for an enriching experience.
 Visit Congo Square and you’ll find sculptures, historical markers for learning more, and the greenspace of adjacent Armstrong Park.

 Located roughly 45 minutes outside of metro New Orleans, a visit to the Whitney Plantation is well worth the trip.
 This is the only plantation museum in Louisiana with a direct focus on slavery.
 The tour is told from the perspective of enslaved Africans who lived and worked here in Louisiana.